 Chapter 31: Vocational Rehabilitation

-A veteran may be eligible for Chapter 31 benefits if he or she:
+A veteran may be eligible for Chapter 31 benefits if they:

 - received or will receive a discharge under other than dishonorable conditions;